 It feels good that your site now has a brand-new SSL certificate, doesn’t it?
 However, completing the steps above is just the first part of the process of eliminating a “not secure” message from popping up whenever someone visits your website.
 That’s because, if you are running a WordPress site, it will continue to load your old HTTP URL, which means you need to change your URL before it can run as HTTPS.

 To change your WordPress URL to HTTPS, log in to your WordPress dashboard, and head over to the settings tab.
 Navigate to the “General” tab and look for WordPress Address (URL) and Site Address (URL).
-Change both of them to HTTPS by adding the EXTRA ‘S’ to HTTP.
-Save your changes, and you are ready to go.
+Change both to HTTPS by adding the EXTRA ‘S’ to HTTP.
+Save your changes, and you are ready to go, but you must have an SSL certificate to get rid of the error message.

 Although you have changed your website URL to HTTPS, most visitors know your site with the HTTP tag.
 They might have bookmarked your website or use the old link to visit your site whenever they want to.